dcarrillo/gprmon/README.md

 # Github pull requests monitor

-A WIP **non-production ready** minimal script to monitor github pull requests, when a user is added as reviewer of one or more PR on one of more repositories, an icon is shown on the system tray.
+A WIP **non-production ready** minimal script to monitor github pull requests, when a user is added as reviewer of one or more PR on one of more repositories, an icon on the system tray changes its color.

 ## Configuration